moveit/moveit_tutorials/index.rst

-MoveIt!
-Tutorials
+MoveIt Tutorials
 =================

-These tutorials will step you through using MoveIt! with your robot.
-It is assumed the robot you are working with has already been configured to work with MoveIt! - check the `list of robots running MoveIt! <http://moveit.ros.org/robots/>`_ to see whether MoveIt! is already available for your robot.
+These tutorials will step you through using MoveIt with your robot.
+It is assumed the robot you are working with has already been configured to work with MoveIt - check the `list of robots running MoveIt <http://moveit.ros.org/robots/>`_ to see whether MoveIt is already available for your robot.
 Otherwise, skip to the "Integration with a New Robot" tutorials, below.
-If you just want to quickly try MoveIt!, use the default Panda robot as your quick-start demo.
+If you just want to quickly try MoveIt, use the default Panda robot as your quick-start demo.

 To follow along with these tutorials you will need a **ROBOT_moveit_config** package.
 This tutorial will use the Panda robot from Franka Emika.
 To get a working **panda_moveit_config** package you can install from source, create your own, or install from Debian.
 We will walk through each method in the following Getting Started tutorial:

-Getting Started with MoveIt! and RViz
+Getting Started with MoveIt and RViz
 -------------------------------------
 .. toctree::
    :maxdepth: 1